AnkushMalaker/HUSE/README.md

 - [ ] Add example data and images
 - [ ] Add feature to save model checkpoints
 - [ ] Support for text that is longer than 512 words using TF-IDF
+- [ ] Fix batching issue - 1 EPOCH uses only one batch + Encode and store to ram

 ### Credits and acknowledgements:
 For constant support and guidance, [Harsha Bommana](https://www.linkedin.com/in/harshabommana)